 Individuals

-Capital gains on the sale of Italian real estate are generally taxable in Italy only if the property is sold within five years of purchase (unless it was used as a primary residence “Prima Casa”).
+Capital gains on the sale of Italian real estate are generally taxable in Italy only if the property is sold within five years of purchase (unless it was used as a primary residence “Prima Casa” or if you running a business or selling land purchased for development.
 After five years, gains are exempt, under current law.
-The French tax position needs to be checked.
+If you are resident outside Italy, the tax position in your country of residence needs to be checked.
+Many countries around the world tax charge tax to their residents on gains from disposal of real estate wherever it is situated and none of Italy’s DTA’s, so far as we aware, grant exclusive taxing rights to Italy as regards real estate disposals.

-A French company without a permanent establishment (PE or taxable presence) in Italy is subject to Italian tax on capital gains from Italian real estate under domestic law and the Italy–France tax treaty.
-The company cannot benefit from exemptions available to individuals (e.g. primary residence).
-The PE issue needs to be reviewed.
-Implication: If deemed to have a PE, the SARL would be subject to Italian corporate income taxes and filing obligations. as well as VAT on rents .
+A foreign company without a permanent establishment (PE or taxable presence) in Italy is subject to Italian tax on capital gains from Italian real estate under domestic law, without the benefit of the five year exemption.
+Italy ‘s list of DTA’s contain, so far as we are aware, no exceptions to the standard OECD Model Treaty granting exclusive taxing rights to the country of residence. and the Italy–France tax treaty.
+The company cannot benefit from exemptions available to individuals (e.g. primary residence “prima casa exemptions”.
+Whether the activities of the company in Italy constitute a PE needs to be reviewed very carefully.

 Società semplice